Medical Officer, Department of Mental Health and Substance Abuse,

 World Health Organization

-Chair of Molecular Biology, Neurological Disease, UCL Institute of Neurology
+Chair of Molecular Biology of Neurological Disease, Reta Lila Weston Institute – University College London (UCL) Institute of Neurology

 Dr. Tarun Dua is a medical officer working on the Program for Neurological Diseases and Neuroscience, Management of Mental and Brain Disorders in the Department of Mental Health and Substance Abuse at the World Health Organization.
 She is currently the technical focal point responsible for all activities concerning neurology within the organization.